How to Apply for Financial Aid & Scholarships

 The FAFSA should be submitted as soon as possible after October 1.
-Financial aid is awarded on a first come, first-serve basis.
+Financial aid eligibility is determined on a first come, first-serve basis.
 Therefore, you are encouraged to apply as early as possible.
 We consider anyone who applies by April 1 to be an on-time applicant.
-Complete the FAFSA at FAFSA.gov .
+Complete the FAFSA online at studentaid.gov .
 Be sure to enter Castleton’s school code 003683 on your application.

 Once your application is processed, you will receive a Student Aid Report (SAR) from the federal processor.
 It is very important to review this report for accuracy, as your financial aid eligibility will be determined based on this information.

 Once you have been accepted for admission to Castleton and the Financial Aid Office has received your processed FAFSA, your financial aid eligibility will be determined.
-An email notification will be sent to your email address per our database advising you to view your award via the Portal/VSC Web Services.
-Your award may be actual or estimated.
-Please view Financial Aid Document Status via the Portal/VSC Web Services to see what other documentation we may need to finalize your award.
+An email notification will be sent to your email address per our database advising you to view your financial aid via the VSC Portal.
+Your financial aid may be actual or estimated.
+Please view Financial Aid Document Status via the Portal/VSC Web Services to see what other documentation we may need to finalize your financial aid.
 Submit additional documentation as soon as possible.

-Castleton begins awarding newly accepted students mid-late November and mid-February for returning students.
+Castleton begins determining eligibility for newly accepted students mid-late November and mid-February for returning students.

 First, we determine your cost of attendance (budget) at Castleton.
 The cost of attendance includes tuition, mandatory fees, room and board (if on campus) and a standard allowance for books/supplies, personal expenses, and transportation.
 We use the cost of a double room and the 21-meal plan for all students who indicated on their FAFSA that they will be living on-campus.
 Students living at home have a lower allowance for room and board.
 Students living off-campus have a slightly higher budget to allow for additional costs of living on their own.
 For more information, review the Cost of Attending & Funding Option under located on the Tuition & Fees page.